mosi-sol/react-sdk-tutorial/README.md

 yarn start
 ```

-6- i am not react developer, you watch an erroe, close that. then click on **Request Account** button for connect to the blockchain by using metamask wallet
+6- i am not react developer, you watch an error, close that. then click on **Request Account** button for connect to the blockchain by using metamask wallet

 7- after fixing the error, run build command:
 ```